Anthropological Research, MSc

 Assessment will be based on extended essays for each individual course module and the dissertation.

-Why Study Social Anthropology?
+Why Study Anthropological Research?

-• Established in 2003 by Professor Tim Ingold, The Anthropology Department at the University of Aberdeen provides world-class research expertise that combines an interdisciplinary, global focus with an established track record of research on Scotland and the Circumpolar North.
+• Established in 2003 by Professor Tim Ingold, The Anthropology Department at the University of Aberdeen provides world-class research expertise that combines an interdisciplinary, global focus with an established track record of research on Scotland and the Circumpolar North

-• Select your research topic based on your areas of interest and work with experts and peers to develop your subject into a fully-realised research project.
-Many of our students conduct research on the northern environment, for example among the Sámi in Iceland or in Siberia.
-Other previous research topics have included human-animal relationships; material studies, using the University's extensive museum collections; migration and asylum seekers; and more.
+• Many of our students conduct research on the northern environment – for example among the Sámi, in Iceland, or in Siberia.
+Other previous research topics have included human-animal relationships; material studies, using the University's extensive museum collections; migration and asylum seekers; and more

 • Study at a nationally and internationally renowned university for Anthropology.
-The University of Aberdeen is ranked 4th in the UK for Anthropology and Archaeology (Guardian University Guide 2024) and in the Global Top 100 for Anthropology (QS World University Rankings by Subject 2024)
+The University of Aberdeen is ranked 3rd in the UK for Anthropology and Archaeology (Guardian University Guide 2025), 4th in the UK for Anthropology (The Times and Sunday Times Good University Guide 2025) and in the Global Top 100 for Anthropology (QS World University Rankings by Subject 2024)

-• The University of Aberdeen is ranked 1st in the UK for Overall Student Satisfaction in Anthropology (National Student Survey 2023)
+• Aberdeen is ranked 1st in the UK for overall student satisfaction in Anthropology (National Student Survey 2024)

 Entry Requirements